-This collaboration allows GSK to peek at the voluntarily shared genetic data of million of individuals who have taken 23andME DNA testing kits, providing saliva samples.
+This collaboration allows GSK to peek at the voluntarily shared genetic data of millions of individuals who have taken 23andME DNA testing kits, providing saliva samples.
 This is the largest collaboration by 23andME yet, capitalizing it’s customer’s curiosity about the genetic makeup.
 According to NBC News, GSK invested $300 million and signed a four-year deal granting GSK exclusive rights to drugs developed with the help of 23andME data.
-The first projects is said to be based on the data involving a gene known to make people vulnerable to Parkinson’s’ Disease.
+The first projects are said to be based on the data involving a gene known to make people vulnerable to Parkinson’s’ Disease.

 Through a statement, CEO and Cofounder Anne Wojcicki stated,

 “By working with GSK, we believe we will accelerate the development of breakthroughs.
 Our genetic research—powered by millions of customers who have agreed to contribute—combined with GSK’s expertise in drug discovery and development, gives us the best chance for success.”

 23andMe typically shares its customers genetic data after being pooled together and stripped for information.
 Recently, the company also asked customers for added permission to share their individual genetic and self-reported data with outside sources for specific research.
 This is said to be stripped of information, too, preventing identification like your date of birth or name.
 In other words, you can easily opt-in or opt-out.
 Yet, 23andMe did warn that in the event of a breach in the company, it cannot guarantee 100 percent safety.
 Yikes!
 Everything comes with a price, friends.